Zac-HD/hypofuzz/notes/business-notes.md

 # hypofuzz business notes

-TODO: update landing page, add image (of dashboard), add Hypothesis testimonials, create pricing page and remove the docs version.
+TODO: update landing page, add image (of dashboard), add Hypothesis testimonials

 TODO: use a static site generator to generate the frontpage, pricing page, etc. or on investigation, just write HTML, Pelican is rather blog-focussed and I have rather few non-docs pages.

-current best plan: flat-rate monthly pricing ($249/month?, annual option) for unlimited use on your own servers.
-Or price by number of employees...

-Thinking in plans: Freelancer $99, Team $249, Business $999, and Enterprise (call us).

-Offer concierge onboarding for Business or an annual signup for Team.  (and at least initially, reach out to everyone for a chat anyway)